HAMPI - the lost kingdom

 It has 4 guest rooms and 6 suites which are impeccably appointed.

-Nepal had faced a very terrible devastation in 2015 earthquake and Bhaktapur was one of the city where only few temples and traditional houses lost to the disaster.
+Nepal had faced a terrible devastation in 2015 earthquake and Bhaktapur was one of the city where only few temples and traditional houses lost to the disaster.
 Though it will take years for the city to fully recover.

 Nevertheless, the “City of Devotees”, Bhaktapur, still has much more to see.
 The city still has temples studded medieval square, narrow streets winding between mud-brick houses with pagoda roofs and hidden courtyards.
 You can still see artisans weaving clothes and chisel timber by the roadside, drying pots and open kilns on the squares.
 The town’s cultural life remains proudly on display.